thunderstroke325/feature-flags-co/README.md

 SaaS version uses advanced technics provided by Azure which is better in security, Operations and Maintenance, data analytics, High-availability, Scalability, devops and iteration, etc.

-### Docker

-You can also run the entire feature-flags-co with Docker by running the following commands:

-    cd FeatureFlagsCo.Docker
-    docker-compose -f docker-compose.yaml up

-For more docker-compose information, you can track page: https://github.com/feature-flags-co/feature-flags-co/tree/main/FeatureFlagsCo.Docker

-This version is a fullly open-sourced version which can be better controlled and used locally.
-This is also a free version which can be easily and quickly handled by small teams (and also earlier stage products).

 ## Release Announcement